pnwamk/lean4-ranges/README.md

 The `UInt8Range` implementation (`LeanRanges/UInt8Range.lean`) features some subtle design decisions aimed at keeping all of the arithmetic within the `UInt8` domain.
 This could use well-founded recursion instead presumably.
 I got tired of tinkering with that and threw together this approach instead at least for an initial prototype.

 The approach for `UInt8Range` should generalize basically unchanged for all `UInt*` types (and `USize`).
-It's not obvious to me yet whether such a generalization would be cleaner as a huge macro that takes just a few parameters describing the underlying type, or whether a typeclass is more appropriate, or if a typeclass featuring many constraints on the value type (e.g., various homogeneous/heterogenous arithmetic operator constraints, decidable equality, etc etc) would be better.
+It's not obvious to me yet whether such a generalization would be cleaner as a huge macro that takes just a few parameters describing the underlying type, or if a typeclass featuring many constraints on the value type (e.g., various homogeneous/heterogenous arithmetic operator constraints, decidable equality, etc etc) would be better.
 (Also... would the generated code be equivalent either way?
 Or is there a difference there worth considering for efficiency?)

 ## A `Range` typeclass?